 - It encompasses robotics, rule-based systems, and algorithms for making decisions.

-A branch of artificial intelligence called “Machine Learning (ML)” aims to make it possible for computers to learn from data without the need of explicit programming.
+A branch of artificial intelligence called “Machine Learning (ML)” aims to make it possible for computers to learn from data without the need for explicit programming.

-- For instance, machine learning algorithms enhance predictions by finding patterns in the past data, (like spam detection).
+- For instance, machine learning algorithms enhance predictions by finding patterns in past data (like spam detection).

 A specific area of machine learning called Deep Learning (DL) processes complicated data, such as text, audio, or photographs, by using multi-layered artificial neural networks (ANN).